PXZUpLUK/Reforestation/README.md

-## Why does a Moon-rock taste better than an Earth-rock?
-Because it's a little meteor.
+## My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.